Commercial real estate investing - The ultimate guide

 Close the deal

-Once all of the negotiations are complete, you'll need to finalise the purchase by closing the deal.
+Once all of the negotiations are complete, you'll need to finalize the purchase by closing the deal.

 Dos And Don'ts Of Commercial Properties Investing